-- 1. Submit Graduate College Application.
-The first step in applying to a graduate program at Arizona State University (ASU) is completing the application to the Graduate College at ASU and submitting all application materials cited in the Graduate Catalog.
-To apply: http://graduate.asu.edu/admissions/. - 2.
-Assemble the following materials.
-Supplemental materials may be submitted electronically: letters of recommendation, resume/vita, and personal goal statement.
+- 1. Submit Graduate Education Application.
+The first step in applying to a graduate program at Arizona State University (ASU) is completing the online application to Graduate Education at ASU and submitting all application materials cited in the Graduate Catalog.
+To apply: http://graduate.asu.edu/admissions/. - Assemble the following materials.
+Supplemental materials are submitted electronically: letters of recommendation, resume/vita, and personal goal statement.

-1 "Internship" is defined as the clinical placement at a community mental health agency approved by the MAS-MFT faculty.
+1 "Internship" is defined as the clinical placement at a community mental health agency/clinic approved by the MAS-MFT faculty.
 "Practicum" is defined as the MAS-MFT program class in which a student must be registered and enrolled for the entire duration of the internship.